 What You Are in the Dark: Mina is notably agonized over some of her harder decisions.
 However, when a clueless human takes her in after her escape from Rozenmann, she refuses to harm her or her daughter.

-Living Emotional Crutch: To Mina, ever since he was a baby.
-They first met when Mina came back for her chasity test and Akira was just a few months old.
-Of course he doesn't know about it and thinks he's been this since he was 12 and met and comforted a crying Mina in a garden.
-When Mina thinks he's dead, she loses it badly.
+Forgotten First Meeting: He and Mina first met when Mina came back for her chasity test and Akira was just a few months old.
+Of course he doesn't know about it and thinks they met when he was 12 and met and comforted a crying Mina in a garden.

 Badass Bookworm: When you can help bring a tyrant's plans crashing down solely on the power of your determination, intelligence and research ability, you qualify.